Day One

 “See you,” Pruitt lies.

-Out on the pad, Charli Stafford stands her post beside the limo at an easy parade rest with nothing in particular on her mind.
 The morning air is uncommonly clear, the sun a crystalline radiance, a day atypical for the South Sound in recent memory.
 The air is sweet with a salty aftertaste.
 Tiny birds busy themselves in the trees at the edge of the roof garden, their lyrical chatter speaks of a joyous disregard for the machinations of mankind.

 She is as happy as she can remember being in months and not the least part of it is this new job.
 She edged out scores of applicants for the position of Mr. Hergenrather’s personal chauffer.
 Her life is finally turning a long-awaited corner.
 The future looks bright.
 She adjusts her sunglasses.
 Bright indeed.